-Garmin’s servers are down for maintenance.
+Garmin’s servers are down due to an outage.
 You can’t be blamed for thinking – here we go again!

-Anyone with a Garmin sports watch will be well aware of the cyber attack about a month ago.
+Anyone with a Garmin sports watch will be well aware of the cyber attack a couple of months ago.
 The company’s services were down for about 5 days before gradually starting to recover.
 Garmin reportedly paid 10 million US dollars via a third-party company to get the system back online.

 Essential reading: Top fitness trackers and health gadgets